openlayers/openlayers/changelog/upgrade-notes.md

 Future versions will no longer throw `ol/AssertionError` with an error `code`.
 Instead, they will throw `Error` with just the error message.

+#### Updating parameters in `ol/source/ImageWMS` and `ol/source/TileWMS`

+The `updateParams()` method will be the only way to update parameters.
+Changes made directly to the `params` object passed as a constructor option will have no effect.

 ### 7.0.0

 #### Removal of deprecated properties and methods